decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-07-publishing.md

 ---
 To publish your scene:

+1. Make sure the scene has been locally built with your latest changes.
+If not, run `npm run build`.
-* Log into the Metamask account with the same public address associated with your parcel.
+2. Log into the Metamask account with the same public address associated with your parcel.
-* Start up an IPFS daemon by following [these instructions](https://ipfs.io/docs/getting-started/).
+3. Start up an IPFS daemon by following [these instructions](https://ipfs.io/docs/getting-started/).
-* Finally, run `dcl deploy` from the scene's folder.
+4. Finally, run `dcl deploy` from the scene's folder.

 This updates your parcel with your latest changes in addition to uploading your content to IPFS.